Freethorpe 10M: CoNAC’s Ash Harrell and Bure Valley Harriers’ Faith Viney take the honours at blustery Freethorpe 10M

 “I’ve just got to keep training hard and hopefully it can all come together.”

-Bure Valley Harriers’ Faith Viney took the senior ladies honours at Freethorpe in 1-04:12 as she broke away from Kathryn Mathias (CoNAC) in the last two miles to take the win.
+Bure Valley Harriers’ Faith Viney took the senior ladies honours at Freethorpe in 1-04:12 as she broke away from CoNAC’s Kathryn Mathias (1-04:59) in the last two miles to take the win.
 Rosanna Andrews was third in 1-05:12.

 “I’m really pleased – I think there are a lot of high quality runners in Norfolk and it’s often a case of who’s here and who’s not on the day,” said Viney.
 “I’m in training for the Cambridge Half and I just thought I’d stick with that pace and see how it went.
 Luckily I was able to stick with it.”